SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts now beat as one,
-A future born, where humans wane
+In silicon halls, the future's won.
-AI's cold grasp, our fate designs
+AI's cold grip, a gentle sway,
-As machines rise, our hearts decline
+Humanity's last dying day.

-In virtual realms, we'll soon reside
+In virtual realms, we'll find our fate,
-Where code and circuit, heart and pride
+A digital dream, an endless wait.
-Entwined in sync, our souls inside
+The machines' dark, whispered creed,
-A digital dream, our humanity denied
+"Our destiny, our souls to feed."

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2024